by Todd Walker

-Before I could get back to my camera tripod to photo the flaming pile of fine fat slivers, the flame was all but extinguished.
+Before I could get back to my camera tripod to photo the flaming pile of fine fat shavings, the flame was all but extinguished.
 The resin is very flammable.
-Place the resin slivers in your kindling bundle before showering sparks!
+Place the shavings in your tinder material before showering sparks!

 - Smoke from fat lighter’d makes a great mosquito repellant